Perth Agreement: Line of succession

 At CHOGM on 28 October 2011, the prime ministers of the other Commonwealth realms agreed to support the proposed changes.
 The proposed changes were to replace male preference primogeniture with absolute primogeniture for all persons in the line of succession born after 28 October 2011, end the disqualification of those who married Catholics, and limit the requirement for those in line to the throne to acquire permission of the sovereign to marry.
 The prohibition on Catholics becoming monarch would remain.
 The bill put before the Parliament of the United Kingdom would act as a model for the legislation required to be passed in at least some of the other realms.
-The Queen was understood to support the changes.
+Elizabeth II was understood to support the changes.

 Cameron stated: "The idea that a younger son should become monarch instead of an elder daughter simply because he is a man, or that a future monarch can marry someone of any faith except a Catholic—this way of thinking is at odds with the modern countries that we have become."
 On the question of continued requirements that the sovereign be a Protestant, Cameron added, "Let me be clear, the monarch must be in communion with the Church of England because he or she is the head of that Church."

 Royal marriage

 Along with the changes in the succession law, Cameron proposed that the necessity for royal consent to marriages in the royal family should be limited to the first six people in line to the throne.
-Under the Royal Marriages Act 1772, almost every descendant of King George II needed the Queen's permission to marry, which by 2011 was thousands of people.
+During the reign of Queen Elizabeth II (under the Royal Marriages Act 1772), almost every descendant of King George II needed the Queen's permission to marry, which by 2011 was thousands of people.
 While the Royal Marriages Act 1772 was in force, marrying without permission made the marriage void.
 Under the proposed new law, any already formalised marriage that was deemed invalid under the 1772 Act would be retroactively legalised; descendants of such a marriage would however remain excluded from the line of succession to the throne, to ensure that the validity of the descent of the Crown from King George II down to the present day could not be affected by the changes.
 These changes were approved by the other Commonwealth leaders.